Biden’s Justice Department Sues Georgia Over New Voter Suppression Laws

 “Our complaint alleges that recent changes to Georgia’s election laws were enacted with the purpose of denying or abridging the right of Black Georgians to vote on account of their race or color, in violation of Section 2 of the Voting Rights Act,” Attorney General Merrick Garland said in a press conference.

-He said the lawsuit is the first of “many efforts” to ensure every voter has access to the ballot box.
+He said the lawsuit, U.S.A. v.
+The State of Georgia, is the first of “many efforts” to ensure every voter has access to the ballot box.

-The lawsuit is being overseen by Kristen Clarke, the head of the Justice Department’s Civil Rights Division, and Vanita Gupta, the associate attorney general.

 Clarke on Friday called the stricter ID requirements “unnecessarily stringent.”
 Among other changes, the law also makes it a crime for outside groups to provide food and water to voters waiting at polling stations.